McDonald’s Cheeseburger

 15g

-%DV (Percent Daily Values) are based on a 2,000 calorie diet.
-Calorie needs vary and your daily value may be higher or lower.
+%DV based on a 2,000 calorie diet.
+Calorie needs vary and your %DV may be higher or lower.
 Provided for informational purposes only.
 Consult with your physician for dietary or healthcare advice.

-What is on the McDonald’s Cheeseburger?
+What is on a McDonald’s Cheeseburger?

 The classic cheeseburger at McDonald’s is made with a 100% pure beef patty seasoned with salt and pepper.
 The sandwich includes a tangy pickle, chopped onions, ketchup, mustard and a slice of American cheese.

-Cheeseburger from McDonald's cut in half and text listing ingredients.
+McDonald's cheeseburger with text listing ingredients.

 Learn more about the ingredients in a single cheeseburger.

-Ingredients and Allergens in Cheeseburger
+Cheeseburger Ingredients and Allergens

 Ingredients